cronvel/spellcast/doc/adventurer.md

 If the `[call $var => $into]` or the `[call label => $into]` syntax is used, the return value of the *fn* tag will be stored into the *$into* variable, see the [*return* tag](#ref.flow.return) for details.

+Also, when calling for a *global* function without any namespace, the function is first searched into the current namespace, then on the *default* namespace.

+Calling using the namespace is simply done by prepending the namespace before the function label, with the `/` separator, e.g. `[call namespace/label]`.

 It is also possible to call a native JS function or object method, if it is stored inside a Spellcast Scripting variable.